AMSC-24-25/17-fem1d-17-fem1d/config/good-examples/README.md

 ## Verification Process

-1. Run the FEM solver on these configurations
+1. Run the FEM solver on these configurations (use TomlMain)
-2. Compare numerical solution with exact solution analytically
+2. Compare numerical solution with exact analytical solution
-3. Compute L2 error norms for quantitative verification
 4. Visualize results to check for expected patterns

 ## Expected Error Behavior